Afghanistan: Taliban attack Kabul as US envoy visits | DW | 03.09.2019

 An explosion in the Afghan capital has killed several civilians and wounded dozens.
 The attack came after a US envoy briefed the government on a draft deal that would see thousands of US troops leave the country.

-The Taliban has claimed responsibility for a suicide attack in Kabul on Monday evening that killed at least 16 people and wounded 119 more.
+The Taliban has claimed responsibility for an attack in Kabul on Monday evening that killed at least 16 people and wounded 119 more.

 "It was a horrifying explosion," said one witness, Wali Jan.
 The blast sent a plume of smoke into the sky and caused a gas station to burst into flames.